 This recipe will make a batch of two (8-ounce) glasses.
 Double or even triple the recipe for a group.
 Make them for your next dinner party or to cool down poolside this summer.
 The frozen chunks of mango can be substituted for another frozen fruit like strawberries or raspberries though mango will always be my favorite.

 Simple syrup is made by boiling equal parts sugar and water to form a sticky, smooth syrup that will mix easily into cocktails.
-The simple syrup can be easily made ahead of time to cut down on prep time.
+Make the simple syrup ahead of time to cut down on prep.
 This is also beneficial since you want it to cool before mixing it into the drink so it doesn’t melt the frozen drink.
 Store it, refrigerated in an airtight container for up to two weeks in advance.
+If needed feel free to substitute simple syrup with agave nectar.

 Tajin® is a Mexican seasoning blend of chili peppers, lime and sea salt and is often used to enhance the flavor of fruits like watermelon or mango.
-Here it adds a mild, spicy contrast to the sweet mangos.
+Here it adds a mild, spicy contrast to the sweet mangos in the salt rim.
+Find it either in the seasoning aisle or with Mexican ingredients at your grocery store.

 Rather than using lime juice to adhere the Tajin to the rim, the honey adds a natural sweetness that offsets the spice from the seasoning blend.
 Use Mike’s Hot Honey for a spicy twist.

 Frozen, pre-cut mangoes are easy to use in this recipe.
-Using frozen mangos adds the chill without watering down the cocktail too much.
-If you can only find concentrate, omit the simple syrup since it will typically already be much more sweet.
+Using frozen mangos adds the chill without watering down the cocktail too much and negates the need for a lot of ice cubes.
+If you can only find mango juice concentrate, omit the simple syrup since it will typically already be much more sweet.
 If you use fresh mangos, add more ice.

 When choosing a tequila, I use tequila blanco also known as silver tequila in my margaritas.
 Look for a higher end brand (trust me it will help with your hangover the next morning) – the label should say 100% agave.